Supported Protocols on an IRB Interface in EVPN-VXLAN

 Support inter-VNI routing when VNIs for the same tenant extend across data centers.

-Figure 2 illustrates a collapsed leaf-spine topology with VXLAN gateways on leaf devices.
+Figure 2 illustrates a collapsed leaf-spine (edge-routed bridging) topology with VXLAN gateways on leaf devices.
 For host 1 to communicate with hosts in other VNIs, you must configure IRB interfaces on the VXLAN gateway on the leaf devices.

 Junos OS supports the following protocols on the IRB in the EVPN-VXLAN overlay network: